 The rivers have a limit around 4 mph, (about walking pace) with some wider rivers having a slightly higher figure usually 7mph.
 When working out the timing of a route, you need to also allow about 15 minutes per lock.
 This means that in one hour you should expect to cover either 4 miles, or do 4 locks, or a combination of them both!

 Most rivers are between 3 and 7 feet deep.
 We supply buoyancy aids for the crew prior to your departure.

 Unlikely, but we would recommend that you buy a guide for your route either when you book, or from the Hire Base before you set out.
 They are not only useful for your route, but also for pinpointing pubs, shops and local points of interest.
 If you are uncertain when you get to a particular junction, just ask.
 Remember the locals are friendly.
 We have never lost a boat yet!

 We provide you with a Holiday Narrow Boat Manual which stays with you on your holiday.
 In the event that you are unable to resolve the problem yourself we have a 24 hour, 7 days per week, emergency service.
 At night we will only come out for an emergency.

-Yes there is plenty of car parking at our base, which is free to our customers for the duration of their holiday.
+Yes there is plenty of car parking at our base, which is free to our customers for the duration of their holiday or day trip.
 We regret that we are unable to accept responsibility for loss or damage to customers’ vehicles.